LUDevNet/Docs/docs/game-mechanics/behaviors/basic-attack.rst

 | Save the offset at this position for use later (referred to here as :samp:`startOffset`)

 .. note::
-  | If the target blocked the attack, this value would be a 1.
+  | If the target blocked the attack, :samp:`allocatedSize` would be a 1.
 If the target was immune it would be a 2.
 If the success state branches are reached, then this value also represents the
   | sum of all the sub behaviors!

 | **[bit]** - True if the attack was blocked, false otherwise.